jmaneyrol69/js-quantities/README.md

 ### Operators

 * add(other): Add. other can be string or quantity. other should be unit compatible.
-* sub(other): Substract. other can be string or quantity. other should be unit compatible.
+* sub(other): Subtract. other can be string or quantity. other should be unit compatible.
 * mul(other): Multiply. other can be string, number or quantity.
 * div(other): Divide. other can be string, number or quantity.